SaveNowClub/pub_docs/README.md

 As a feature that comes with any [SaveNowClub Note](#1-savenowclub-notes-for-structured-knowledge), **Paid Notes™** is where we redefine the value of your knowledge and monetize it for you.
 Our **Paid Notes** feature (view [release note](http://blog.savenowclub.com/2025/09/paid-notes-feature-released.html), learn [how to use](/docs/2889/howto-notes#4-paid-notes-marketplace)) allows you to list any of your **private notes for sale** in our marketplace.
 Have an in-depth guide, a unique analysis, or a valuable dataset?
 Set your price and earn directly from your expertise.
 Your knowledge base becomes a revenue stream.

-The pricing structure for SaveNowClub Paid Notes are transparent for both buyers and sellers, click [here](/docs/2889/howto-notes#pricing-structure) to learn more details.
+The pricing structure for SaveNowClub Paid Notes are transparent for both buyers and sellers, click [here](/docs/2378/terms-of-services#pricing-structure-of-paid-notes) to learn more details.

+Click [here](/docs/2378/terms-of-services#terms-related-to-paid-notes) to learn other terms related to Paid Notes including [content of purchase](/docs/2378/terms-of-services#what-are-included-in-your-purchase-of-paid-notes), [disclaimer for buyers](/docs/2378/terms-of-services#disclaimer-for-buyers-of-paid-notes) and [refund policy](/docs/2378/terms-of-services#refund-policy-for-paid-notes).

 ---